Sd.Kfz.222

 The turret mesh frame is of the higher type, and is a weak part of the kit.
 The frame is quite chunky, and you are supposed to make the mesh itself from a piece of tulle that is included with the kit.
 I found the latter quite difficult to cut, glue and paint, but managed to a certain degree.
 You will need to add the support rods if you leave the mesh open.

-While you get footsteps under the rear fender, these were only fitted to late war vehicles (judging from the available photographs), by which time the alternative hubcaps were (apparently) rare.
+You get footsteps under the rear fender, these were (apparently) only fitted to late war vehicles (judging from the available photographs.

 The typical small plate on the turret in front of the optics is not provided, but is easy to make from some plasticard.

-Mars does give you turn indicators with cage and width indicators.
+Mars gives you turn indicators with cage and width indicators.
 The latter are quite thick for this scale.
+(More about them later.)

 Picture above: ICM vs. MarS nose (open visor of ICM kit is personal modification)